Kelly Dorfman, MS, LND provides practical sensory and nutrition strategies for picky eaters in this blog post.

 Possible Solutions for Weak Digestive Function

-The Comprehensive Digestive Stool Analysis by Great Smokies Labs is one of several tests that evaluate subtle digestive issues.
+The Comprehensive Digestive Stool Analysis by Genova Diagnostics is one of several tests that evaluate subtle digestive issues.
 A physician must order these tests.

 Digestive enzymes in small amounts may increase appetite, but, if used in excess, can loosen stools or cause intestinal cramping.
 Digestive capacity diminishes as the day progresses, so, if trying enzymes, always start at dinner, the most problematic meal for poor digesters.